mvadari/xrpl-docs/Atomic.md

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

-### A.12: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?
+### A.12: What if I want the `Atomic` inner transaction accounts to handle their own fees?

-That is not supported in this version of the spec.
-This is due to the added complexity of passing info about who is paying the fee down the stack.
+That is not supported in this version of the spec, as it is cleaner to just have one account pay the fee.